xnought/scatter-gl/README.md

 ### Reasoning

-This was done to allow for multiple scatterGL 3D plots to be synced in the same camera position.
-For example, I could have multiple ScatterGL return its camera position at every point when it is dragged/moved and then set the other to the same point.
-The result is I can move on position and all other will also be the same position.
+This was used to sync up multiple camera positions from moving just one ScatterGL plot.

 ## Examples